 The domestic and international airport terminals are located approximately 11.6 km from the Perth City Centre.

-Covered taxi ranks are located on the ground floor of both the International Terminal (T1) and Domestic Terminals (T2 & T3) and cost approximately AUS$50.
+Covered taxi ranks are located on the ground floor of both the International Terminal (T1) and Domestic Terminals (T2 & T3) and cost approximately AUS$50 to the Perth CBD.
 It takes about 25 minutes from the airport to Perth.

 Transperth operates a bus service to and from Perth Airport's Domestic Terminals.
-This bus stop in located in the bus lane, closest to Qantas Domestic Terminals.
+This bus stop is located in the bus lane, closest to Qantas Domestic Terminals.

 For delegates who are driving to Bunker Bay from Perth, take the Kwinana Freeway and continue South along the Forest- Bussell Hwy to Bunbury.
 At Bunbury roundabout follow the signs to Busselton and then take the Busselton bypass to Dunsborough.
 Turn right off Caves Road into Cape Naturaliste Road- this is clearly marked after the turn off into Dunsborough.
 Go straight through 2 roundabouts and turn right 200 metres after the second roundabout.
 Then right turn off to Bunker Bay.
 Bunker Bay road is about 10 minutes from town.

 If you are planning to attend ANZMAG with your family, the venue can organise activities or recommend a babysitting company so you can enjoy the conference to its fullest.
 This will need to be pre-booked.
 If you'd like more information, please contact firstname.lastname@example.org.